Economic importance of the extractive industry

 To the reporting portal

-The extractive sector generates revenue for the state at the various federal levels.
-The most important revenues are the taxes from general company taxation (corporate tax and personal income tax plus solidarity surcharge and trade tax), as well as mine site and extraction royalties specific to the natural resource extracted in each case.
-Together, these revenues generated by the extractive industry amounted to approximately €814 millions in 2022 (as of 06/2024).
-This represents 0.04% of total Federal Government revenue.
-More detailed information on this revenue can be found in Disclosed payment flows and quality assurance .
+The extractive sector generates revenue for the state at the various federal levels (see links to the individual Federal States via the Interactive map for D-EITI reporting).
+The most important revenues are the taxes from general company taxation (corporate tax and personal income tax plus solidarity surcharge and trade tax), as well as mine site and extraction royalties specific to the natural resource extracted in each case.1 Together, these revenues generated by the extractive industry amounted to approximately €578 million in 2023 (as of 06/2025).
+This represents 0.03% of total Federal Government revenue.
+More detailed information on this revenue can be found in Disclosed payment flows and quality assurance.
 Other payments are also made by the extractive sector to the state, such as leaseholds, energy and electricity taxes (see Revenues generated by the extractive industry), as well as payments relating to interventions in nature conservation legislation and water use (see Managing human intervention in nature and landscape) which are not described in this chapter.

 Taxes

-The sum of the above-mentioned taxes paid by the extractive industry in 2022 amounted to around €577 million (as of 06/2024).
-This corresponds to a proportion of around 0.03% of the state’s total income.1 The largest amount of tax revenues is generated by trade, income and corporate taxes.
+The sum of the above-mentioned taxes paid by the extractive industry in 2023 amounted to around €373 million (as of 06/2025).
+This corresponds to a proportion of around 0.02% of the state’s total income.2 The largest amount of tax revenues is generated by trade, income and corporate taxes.

 The following table shows the estimated revenues from the above taxes of the extractive industry and their share of the total tax revenue (for detailed source information see final note iv).
 Other payment flows not addressed in the following table are described in Revenues generated by the extractive industry and Subsidies and tax concessions.